AreelKhan/LinearRegression/readme.md

-### WORK IN PROGRESS
+# Linear Regression
-This is an implementation of linear regression from scratch.
+An implementation of linear regression from scratch.
+I want to work with linear regression at the lowest level possible, down to the fractions and derivatives.
 The goal is to use as little external help and libraries/packages.
+I have allowed myself only the numpy library to develop the linear regression algorithm.
+However, the model is evaluated using sklearn and pandas.

-I want to work with linear regression at the lowest level possible, down to the fractions and derivatives.
+To get a full understanding of my implementation, follow this link to my [personal website](https://areel.notion.site/).